4 DAYS FROM $1,699

 Begin your day with an enlightening lecture on present-day Serbia to help welcome you to historic Belgrade.
 You will see the Renaissance this capital city has undergone in recent years to embrace a tumultuous past and rise above the ashes into redevelopment and modern life.
 Visit the Kalemegdan Fortress and the Church of Saint Sava, among the largest buildings in Christianity.

 In the afternoon, celebrate Belgrade’s spirit with a vibrant pub crawl.
 Then continue the festivities into the evening with some fun local folk entertainment, including a Salt & Bread welcome via traditionally dressed Serbians and an accordion player.

 As we make landfall in Croatia today, prepare for two memorable experiences.

 Today you’ll immerse yourself in three different aspects of Croatian life.
 First, learn about the monastic tradition when you visit a Franciscan monastery.
+Then, we'll attend a guitar concert in the courtyard.
 The highlight will be your visit to the home of a local Croatian family, where you’ll enjoy a lively cultural exchange — not to mention delicious home-cooked fare.
 We’ll break into smaller groups, each one visiting a different household for a more intimate experience.
-Then, if school is in session, we’ll meet some local students, or otherwise attend a guitar concert in a village courtyard.

 Late this afternoon, enjoy an onboard folk music performance by a local tamburitza orchestra.
 After dinner, more music awaits you when a local band comes on board to take you through the history of 20th-century popular music.